PowerCreek/Blazzle/README.md

   This takes a while.
 Perhaps a few seconds.
 It is installing node.js at the obj directory.

 Step 4

+  Be sure to remove the Debug config from the project unless you really need it.

   Use the Run/Publish config for Blazoop to install into the blozor working directory, which is

   Project: Blazoop